AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/configure-environment.md

 # Step 1.
 Configure your environment

-This step guides you through the process of configuring your Magento instance so that you can perform the Order Processing with Inventory Management tutorial.
+This step guides you through the process of configuring your Adobe Commerce instance so that you can perform the Order Processing with Inventory Management tutorial.

 ## Configure payment and delivery methods